Get insider access

 Recorded Latency Connection No Wired Audio

-Since our model's carrying case has a lightning port, these headphones come with a Lightning to USB-C cable for recharging them.
-You can't use this cable for audio.
+Since our model's carrying case has a Lightning port, these headphones come with a Lightning to USB-C cable for recharging.
+However, you can't use this cable for audio delivery.
 If you have the carrying case with a USB-C port, Apple provides a USB-C cable in the box.

 8.0